DevsHero/db2vec/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Tired of waiting hours for Python scripts to embed large database exports?
 So was I. Processing millions of records demands performance that interpreted languages often struggle to deliver.
-That's why `db2vec` was born – a high‑performance Rust tool that parses your database dumps, generates vector embeddings via a local Ollama model, and loads them into your vector database of choice.
+That's why `db2vec` was born – a high‑performance Rust tool that parses your database dumps, generates vector embeddings via a local Ollama model (in parallel!), and loads them into your vector database of choice.

 ![db2vec CLI running](assets/db2vec_screenshot.png)